meeshkan/hmt/README.md

 For more information about building, including mixing together the two modes and editing the created OpenAPI schema, see the [building documentation](./docs/BUILD.md).

-## Mock server traffic using a Meeshkan spec
+## Mock server traffic using a Mem spec

-You can use an OpenAPI spec, such as the one created with `meeshkan build`, to create a **mock** server using Meeshkan.
+You can use an OpenAPI spec, such as the one created with `meeshkan build`, to create a **mock** server using Mem.

 ```bash
 $ meeshkan mock path/to/dir/